Sunday, 5 February 2012

 Several days later...

-When I met up with Martha at her Mom's home last weekend, she invited me to drop in for a visit and have dinner.
-She'd left home a few weeks earlier and moved into an apartment nearby the Vancouver Aquatic Center where she worked.
+When I met up with Martha at her Mom's home last weekend, Martha invited me to drop in for a visit and have dinner.
+She'd left home a few weeks earlier and moved into an apartment almost next door to the Vancouver Aquatic Center where she worked.

 As I saw it, Martha's situation wasn't all that much different from mine, but she didn't view her situation that way.
 Martha did not have anyone special in her life but she did not seem all that concerned about it either.
 She did not have to be.
 She was attractive and someone was always asking her to go out on a date.